Directory traversal

 Correct sanitization of user input is hard work and requires constant verification against newly discovered ways to bypass known protection methods.
 In almost all cases, it is a better choice to use a well-maintained open-source library.

-For instance, to serve static files in JavaScript, consider using st. Another option is to build your application with web frameworks, such as express, which have built-in support for serving static content.
+For instance, consider building your web application with Spring Boot, which has built-in support for serving static content.

 To decide which libraries to trust, use Snyk Advisor!
 Snyk Advisor provides information on a given package's popularity, community support, and security.
 Also, check your open source libraries with vulnerability scanners such as Snyk, which will notify you about all new vulnerabilities discovered in any libraries you are using, and will help you mitigate them easily.